DPDK/dpdk/doc/guides/linux_gsg/build_dpdk.rst

 Also, to use VFIO, both kernel and BIOS must support and be configured to use IO virtualization (such as Intel® VT-d).

 For proper operation of VFIO when running DPDK applications as a non-privileged user, correct permissions should also be set up.
-This can be done by using the DPDK setup script (called setup.sh and located in the tools directory).
+This can be done by using the DPDK setup script (called dpdk-setup.sh and located in the tools directory).

 .. _linux_gsg_binding_kernel: